gbmhunter/blog/content/programming/signal-processing/digital-filters/exponential-moving-average-ema-filter/_index.md

 The _exponential moving average_ (EMA) filter is a **discrete, low-pass, infinite-impulse response (IIR) filter**.
 It **places more weight on recent data by discounting old data in an exponential fashion**, and behaves similarly to the **discrete first-order low-pass RC filter**.

-Unlike a SMA, most EMA filters is not windowed, and the next value depends on all previous inputs.
+Unlike a [simple moving average (SMA) filter](/programming/signal-processing/digital-filters/windowed-moving-average-filters/), most EMA filters is not windowed, and the next value depends on all previous inputs.
 Thus most EMA filters are a form of infinite impulse response (IIR) filter, whilst a SMA is a finite impulse response (FIR) filter.
 There are exceptions, and you can indeed build a windowed exponential moving average filter in where the coefficients are weighted exponentially.

+{{% aside type="tip" %}}
+The EMA filter is my personal go-to filter if I ever want to do some basic filtering on a microcontroller.
+It's fast, memory efficient, and easy to implement.
+{{% /aside %}}

 ## EMA Equation